kozsoki/c-sharp-hello-world/README.md

 # Is my first app on GitHub
-## This app create and deleat users on database
+## This app create and delete users on database
 ##Download it and use it